with partners Adolf Rosenberger and Anton Piech.

 Photo credits: Unknown

-Porsche moves back to Stuttgart.
+Porsche departs Steyr and moves back to Stuttgart.
 There, an idea takes shape.
 One that will eventually have global prominence.

 Porsche invests 24,000 RM.
 Rosenberger and Piech each invest 3,000 RM.
 For this, some accounts have Rosenberger and Piech getting a 10% stake in a company, other records say 15%.
-(The combined investment in the Porsche startup would, in today's USD, equate to $2,330,000.)
-The business concept is a bold move given their needing to sell their proposition to an industry that is entirely unfamiliar with their consultancy offering.
+The combined investment in the Porsche startup would, in today's USD, equate to $2,330,000.
+The business concept is a bold move given their needing to sell their idea to an industry that is entirely unfamiliar with their consultancy offering.